MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot.md

 ---
 title: CMPivot for real-time data
 titleSuffix: Configuration Manager
-description: Learn how to use CMPivot in Configuration Manager to query clients in real-time. ms.date: 03/28/2019 ms.prod: configuration-manager ms.technology: configmgr-other
+description: Learn how to use CMPivot in Configuration Manager to query clients in real time. ms.date: 03/28/2019 ms.prod: configuration-manager ms.technology: configmgr-other